 Introduced at the beginning of this century by the software engineer Josh Coalson, FLAC is a fast, very widely supported codec.
 It’s free of proprietary patents, very well documented and with an open source reference implementation that manufacturers and application developers are free to use without legal entanglement (unlike, for example, MP3 or Apple’s AAC).

-Hi-Res equipment and content vendors are urging us to go further.
-They want us to throw off the shackles of that 1980s Red Book standard and slice our analogue waveforms twice as fast (or faster) and quantify more precisely, using 24 bits or more to size each slice.
+Hi-Res equipment and content vendors want us to throw off the shackles of that 1980s Red Book standard and slice our analogue waveforms faster and quantify more precisely.

 One way of looking at the difference between CD’s PCM sampling and DSD is to think of the string of CD samples as schoolchildren queuing up to have their height measured.
 Matron uses a six foot rule, and carefully measures each child to the nearest 8th of an inch.